C01-Project-LADA/ladaland/product_backlog.md

-* User stories should follow the format as taught in the lecture, along with proper acceptance criteria.

-* All user stories should be documented in JIRA.
-* JIRA access should be provided to assigned TA before the sprint ends.

 * STORIES:

 1. As a future user, I want to be able to create an account with a unique username, secure password, email address and optional phone number, so that I can have a unique LADA Land account.